muratk3n/thirdwave/en/2021/03/unrivaled-beckley.md

 should continue to make clear that it will “totally destroy” North Korea if it attacks the United States or its allies or transfers nuclear materials to other states or groups.
-To back up these threats, the United States should inte- grate additional terminal and midcourse interceptors to its national missile defense system and develop boost-phase interceptors...
+To back up these threats, the United States should integrate additional terminal and midcourse interceptors to its national missile defense system and develop boost-phase interceptors...